 Other regular activities include:

-- Small Groups – These groups of men or women provide an opportunity to build deep friendships while processing what God is doing in their lives, praying for one another, and offering accountability and encouragement.
+- Small Groups – These gender separate groups provide an opportunity to build deep friendships while processing what God is doing in their lives, praying for one another, and offering accountability and encouragement.
 The YWAM staff member who leads your small group will also meet one-on-one with you each week.

 - Ministry Prep – You’ll learn effective ways to share your faith wherever you go, with specific training for the cross-cultural ministry of your DTS mission trip.
 This often includes creative tools like dramas and music.